segasai/minimint/README.md

 Check which filters are available on the MIST website http://waps.cfa.harvard.edu/MIST/model_grids.html This will take some time (20-30 min) and will use some space (10-30 Gb).

-Now you can use the package.
+If you want to put those processed isochrone files in a location different from the site-packages folder of minimint, you can use the outp_prefix parameter of `download_and_prepare`.
+You then will need to either specify the location each time when you construct the interpolators or with the MINIMINT_DATA_PATH environment variable

+* Usage

 In order to create an interpolator object:

 ```i = minimint.Interpolator(['DECam_g','DECam_r'])```